 Professor Helfman graduated from Yale Law School in 2006, where she was the Yale Journal of International Law Young Scholar of the Year and the recipient of the Joseph Parker Prize for Legal History.
 An undergraduate alumna of Queens College (1999), she was one of the first two recipients of a British Marshall Scholarship from the City University of New York.
 She went on to pursue advanced degrees in intellectual history and legal theory from Cambridge University and University College London.

 Professor Helfman teaches Contracts, Constitutional Law I, Law of the Sea, and International Law.
-Her primary research interests are public international law, the law of the sea, and legal history.
-Before entering academia, she was an Associate at the New York office of Debevoise and Plimpton, LLP, in the International Dispute Resolution and Securities & White Collar Crime Practice Groups.
+Her primary research interests are public international law and legal history.
+She is the coauthor with Edgar McManus of the two-volume Liberty and Union: A Constitutional History of the United States (Routledge: 2014).
+Before joining the College of Law, Professor Helfman was an Associate at the New York office of Debevoise and Plimpton, LLP, in the International Dispute Resolution and Securities & White Collar Crime Practice Groups.
 Her practice experience informs and enriches her teaching.

 Liberty and Union: A Constitutional History of the United States

 Two-volume edition with web supplement

 Francis Biddle and the Nuremberg Legacy: Waking the Human Conscience